apache/arrow/docs/source/cpp/tutorials/compute_tutorial.rst

 inputs, but computation often needs additional arguments to function.
 In order to supply this, computation functions may be associated with structs where their arguments can be defined.
-You can check a given function to see which struct it uses here: <link to compute function list>.
+You can check a given function to see which struct it uses :ref:`here <compute-function-list>`.
 For this example, we’ll search for a value in column “A” using the “index” compute function.
 This process has three steps, as opposed to the two from before: